anagparedes/ProjectU/README.md

 By [Ana Paredes](https://github.com/anagparedes)

-Web application for Technical Test workshop in [Solvex Dominicana](https://solvex.com.do/).
+Web application with MERN Stack (MongoDB, Express, React, and Node.js) for Technical Test workshop in [Solvex Dominicana](https://solvex.com.do/).
 The goal was to build a project management site where users can create new projects, add tasks, and update their progress as they work.

 ## Screenshots